 - 3.3.4.
-"Maximum Permissible Test mass of the vehicle" means the sum of: - the actual mass of the vehicle; - 90 per cent of the difference between the technically permissible maximum laden mass and the actual mass of the vehicle (Figure 3). - 3.3.5.
+"Maximum Permissible Test mass of the vehicle" means the sum of: - (a) The actual mass of the vehicle; and - (b) 90 per cent of the difference between the technically permissible maximum laden mass and the actual mass of the vehicle (Figure 3). - 3.3.5.
 "Odometer" means an instrument indicating to the driver the total distance driven by the vehicle since its production. - 3.3.6.
 "Optional equipment" means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer, and that can be ordered by the customer. - 3.3.7.
-"Power-to-test mass-ratio" corresponds to the ratio of the rated engine power of the internal combustion engine over the test mass. - 3.3.8.
+"Power-to-test-mass-ratio" corresponds to the ratio of the rated engine power of the internal combustion engine over the test mass of the tested vehicle as defined in paragraph 8.3.1. - 3.3.8.
 "Power-to-mass-ratio" is the ratio of rated power to the mass in running order. - 3.3.9.
 "Rated engine power (P{rated}) " means maximum net power of the engine or motor in kW as per the requirements of UN Regulation No. 85. - 3.3.10.
 "Technically permissible maximum laden mass" means the maximum mass allocated to a vehicle on the basis of its construction features and its design performances. - 3.3.11.
 "Vehicle OBD information" means information relating to an on-board diagnostic system for any electronic system on the vehicle